-Williams, S.G.
+- Williams, S.G.
 2009-present, Management Matters regular column in The Source magazine, published quarterly by HealthTrust University.

 - Williams, S. G., Johnson, R., & Kelley, M. (2008).
 Bringing the Executive Suite to Campus: Growing Business Leaders at Belmont University.
 ACHE.
 Association for Continuing Higher Education

-Williams, S. G. & Davis, J. (2007).
+- Williams, S. G. & Davis, J. (2007).
 Strengths-based Management for Continuing Education.
 University Continuing Education Association.

 - Williams, S. G., Scarlett, J., & Fink, M. (2007).
 Ethical Business: The Business of Leaders.
 Tennessee Center for Performance Excellence Annual Conference

 SELECTED AWARDS & HONORS

-Outstanding Teaching Award, Belmont University College of Business Administration, (2008-2009)
+- Outstanding Teaching Award, Belmont University Jack C. Massey College of Business, (2008-2009)

 - Most Inspirational Professor, Jack C. Massey Graduate School of Business, Belmont University.
 (2009)

 - Most Inspirational Professor, Jack C. Massey Graduate School of Business, Belmont University.
 (2008)

 - Most Inspirational Professor - Fall, Jack C. Massey Graduate School of Business, Belmont University.
 (2007)

 - Most Inspirational Professor-Fall, Jack C. Massey Graduate School of Business, Belmont University.
 (2006)

 - Most Inspirational Professor-Spring, Jack C. Massey Graduate School of Business, Belmont University.
 (2006)

 - Most Inspirational Professor, Jack C. Massey Graduate School of Business, Belmont University.
 (2005)

 - Most Inspirational Professor, Jack C. Massey Graduate School of Business, Belmont University.
 (2004)

-Dr. Williams is an active public speaker and consultant on topics related to management.
-Representative clients include Hospital Corporation of America, The United Methodist Church, HealthTrust Purchasing Group, Cracker Barrel, AAA, Disney, Tractor Supply Company, and the U.S. Army Corps of Engineers.
-She served as a judge for the Malcolm Baldrige National Quality Award, a Secretary of Commerce appointment.
+She completed a three-year appointment as a judge for the Malcolm Baldrige National Quality Award, a Secretary of Commerce appointment.
 Active in national organizations, Dr. Williams is a member of Beta Gamma Sigma and Phi Eta Sigma professional honor societies.
-She is on the ETSU Foundation Board of Directors, the International Storytelling Center Board of Governors, and volunteers her time for a variety of local non-profit organizations.
-Williams has been associated with the Tennessee Center for Performance Excellence in various capacities since its inception in 1993, most recently as a member of the Panel of Judges.
+She served on the ETSU Foundation Board of Directors, the International Storytelling Center Board of Governors, and volunteers her time for a variety of non-profit organizations.
+She is a Tennessee Rule 31 listed mediator.
+Williams has served the Tennessee Center for Performance Excellence in various capacities since its inception in 1993, including service on the Panel of Judges.